TransWest Express: History

 TWE started in 2005 when the Arizona Public Service Company investigated ways of transferring power from the Rocky Mountains to the west.
 In 2008 The Anschutz Corporation acquired the project, and Western Area Power Administration became a partner in 2010.
-Anschutz also owns the Chokecherry and Sierra Madre Wind Energy Project (CCSM) near the Wyoming terminal; an area which has a wind capacity factor around 46%.
+Anschutz also owns the Chokecherry and Sierra Madre Wind Energy Project (CCSM) near the Wyoming terminal; the area has a wind capacity factor around 46%.
 The Bureau of Land Management (BLM) issued environmental approval in December 2016, and WAPA did so in January 2017.
 The Zephyr Power Transmission Project is a similar project of bringing Wyoming wind power to California, with an optional storage facility in Utah.
-The Gateway West Transmission Line between Glenrock, Wyoming and Idaho also received approval.
-TWE, CCSM and the Plains&Eastern powerline are being considered by the US Administration.
+The Gateway West Transmission Line between Glenrock, Wyoming, and Idaho also received approval.
+TWE, CCSM, and the Plains & Eastern Clean Line powerline are being considered by the US government.

 Economy

 The line is expected to cost $3 billion.
-Due to California's RPS requirement of 33% by 2020, NREL analysts estimate that the line saves $500 million to around $1 billion per year for Californian consumers, compared to Californian alternatives.
+Due to California's RPS requirement of 33% by 2020, NREL analysts estimate that the line will $500 million to around $1 billion per year for Californian consumers, compared to Californian alternatives.
 NREL calculates that TWE has a benefit-cost ratio (BCA) between 1.62 and 3.62 if delivering 12 TWh/year with a transmission cost of $29 per MWh.
 If transmission utilities use a BCA-threshold, they must set it at 1.25 or lower to find out if projects are feasible.
 The power from Wyoming is eligible for Californian subsidy because TWE delivers it to the Californian grid, "at the doorstep" of California, near Las Vegas.
 Californian power prices are usually around $45 to $65/MWh.

 Route

-The northern terminal and substation converting from alternating current to direct current is expected to be south of Rawlins in Wyoming, near the Chokecherry wind farm.
+The northern terminal and substation converting from alternating current to direct current is expected to be south of Rawlins in Wyoming, near the Chokecherry and Sierra Madre wind farm.
 The line then runs south of the Uinta Mountains through Colorado and Utah.
 The Colorado section has been criticized as disturbing for sage-grouse.
 The DC line has only two connection points, one at each end.
 Utah attempted to legislate a requirement to reserve 25% capacity for power from Utah, but lobbying by TWE kept full capacity to TWE.

 The part of the line that travels between Delta in Utah and Las Vegas shares its route with Path 27 (Intermountain line).
 Delta may become a connection point in the future.
 The southern terminal and substation to convert back from DC to AC is at the Marketplace substation south of Las Vegas and Boulder, Nevada.